jackbrucesimpson/Reference/README.md

 # Reference
 Implementing algorithms from scratch so I can learn more about machine learning, statistics and computer science.
-Can set up a Python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) with: `virtualenv venv -> cd $DIR -> source venv/bin/activate`

 ## Notebooks